 The outcome has a number of key pillars.
 One of them is the recognition that municipalities are not the same.
-They are different in regard to their capacity, revenue base, population size, size of their economy, and their broader social context.
+They are different in terms of their capacities, revenue base, population and economy sizes, and their broader social context.
 When supporting municipalities to improve performance, the national government will take this into account.
 It will not adopt a one-size-fits-all approach, which does not work.

-Other key pillars include the strengthening of the administrative and financial capabilities of municipalities to ensure greater transparency, fight corruption, promote good financial management and strengthen community participation.
+Other key pillars include the strengthening of the administrative and financial capability of municipalities, to ensure greater transparency, fighting corruption, promoting good financial management and strengthening community participation.
 The delivery agreement also emphasises the need to ensure that all critical positions are filled by competent and qualified individuals.

 We are indeed changing how government works.
-We cannot afford to fail; we can make mistakes, but we should be able to correct them and move on.
-We owe that to the stalwarts like MaSisulu [Mrs Sisulu], who fought for an equal and prosperous society, and also to our people, that their lives are improved, for the better.
-We must work smarter, faster and more effectively within the available resources.
+We cannot afford to fail; we can make mistakes but should be able to correct them and move on.
+We owe that to the stalwarts, like MaSisulu [Mrs Sisulu], who fought for an equal and prosperous society and our people to improve their lives for the better.
+We must work smarter, faster and effectively within the available resources.

 Turning to the budget, the department has been allocated R75 million for the 2011-12 financial year.
 Of this, R50 million will be spent on compensation of employees, R21 million on goods and services, and R3 million on payments for capital assets.

-Finally, I would like to thank the Deputy Minister, the Director-General and all the staff in the department for their hard work and dedication during the past year.
+Finally, I would like to thank the Deputy Minister, director-general and all the staff in the department, for their hard work and dedication during the past year.
 It is my pleasure to commend the Budget Vote to the House.
 I thank you.
 [Applause.]